Admissions

 - Equivalent of four years of science with a final grade of B+ (87/100) or higher in each class

 - Current FPU Student D.P.T.
-Direct Admit: Criteria to apply for entrance into the D.P.T.
-Direct Admit program after entering FPU;
+Direct Entry: Criteria to apply for entrance into the D.P.T.
+Direct Entry program after entering FPU;

 - Must be a currently enrolled FPU student at the time of application